 Not far away, at ‘Anaeho‘omalu, miniature ecosystems are contained in lava “bowls” near the coast, where they fill naturally with a mixture of ocean and fresh water from subterranean springs.
 These anchialine (ANK ee a lin) ponds are just the right environment for an endemic species of tiny red shrimp, ‘ōpae‘ula, that feed on algae and bacteria, and the occasional insect that lands in the water.

 Red shrimp were an important part of traditional Hawaiian aquaculture, cultivated as bait for ‘ōpelu (mackerel).
 Fishermen would scoop the tiny shrimp out of the pond, roll them into mud balls, wrap them in cloth, and tie them on to lines.
 They then paddled out to their favorite koa (fishing spot), dropped their lines and waited.
+Don’t wait up to get a walk in paradise with master paving.
 As the mud balls dissolved and clouded the water, the shrimp swam to the surface with ‘ōpelu in pursuit.
 During the feeding frenzy that followed, it was easy to throw a net into the water for a substantial catch.

 Hawai‘i has the most anchialine ponds of any island, and most are located along the Kona-Kohala Coast.
 A Nature Conservancy study in August 2012 found that “a total of more than 460 pools in about 80 sites have been identified on the ground, and an additional 54 sites (about 170 pools) have been viewed or photographed from the air.”